ejeliot/turtle/README.md

 ### Mark All

-Mark all migrations as applied (without actually applying them)
+Mark all migrations as applied (without actually applying them).

     ./migrate.php mark all

 ### Mark (a specific migration)

     ./migrate.php mark <filename>

+### Mark All

+Unmark all migrations as applied.

+    ./migrate.php unmark all

+### Unmark (a specific migration)

+    ./migrate.php unmark <filename>

 ### Apply New (unapplied) Migrations